owlchester/kanka/resources/docs/1.0/setup.md

 ### Throttling

-The API is set up to allow a maximum of 60 requests per minute per client.
+The API is set up to allow a maximum of 30 requests per minute per client.
 When you exceed this limit, you will be greated with a `421` error code.

+You can increase this limit to 90 requests per minute by becoming a [Patreon](https://patreon.com/kankaio).

 ---
 Next up: [Profile](/docs/{{version}}/profile)